FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

 6. **Format to SASL:**
    - SASL (Simple Authentication and Security Layer) XOAuth2 tokens are used for authentication when using the XOAuth authentication method.
    - If this option is ticked, the email node will automatically format the XOAuth2 token by combining the username and token, encoding it in base64, and passing it to the mail server in the correct format.
-   - If this option is unticked, you'll need to manually format the token before passing it to the email node.
+   - If this option is unticked, you must manually format the token before passing it to the email node.

 7. **Protocols:**
     - POP3 (Post Office Protocol version 3): Downloads messages to the client, typically deleting from the server.
     - IMAP (Internet Message Access Protocol): Access and manage email directly on the server, syncing across devices.

-### Gmail Configuration Details
+## Gmail Configuration Details for Node-RED Integration

-Throughtout this guide, we will demonstrate how to send emails using Node-RED with Gmail as a third-party email service provider.
+Throughout this guide, we will demonstrate how to send emails using Node-RED with Gmail as a third-party email service provider.
 To connect our Gmail account with the Node-RED application, it is essential to understand the following Gmail-specific configuration details.

 - **Server:** For outgoing emails `smtp.gmail.com` and for incoming emails `imap.gmail.com`.
 - **Userid:** Your Gmail address, e.g., example@gmail.com.